San Francisco Fashion Week has arrived!

 For a comfortably cozy look, I paired the pants with a wool cashmere sweater from Cuyana.
 Cuyana is a local San Francisco brand who’s motto is ‘Fewer, Better Things.’
 They believe in conscious consumption and only produce in small batches.
 Cuyana’s pieces are beautifully made from materials such as recycled cashmere, tencel, and virgin wool, with no extra chemical dyes.

-To accessorize the look, I wore a talisman necklace from Sequin.
+To accessorize the look, I wore a moon and stars talisman necklace from Sequin.
+My grandmother gave me this beautiful necklace and I love it!
 The Sequin jewelry brand supports numerous nonprofit organizations through their #sequincares donation program.
 These sunglasses are from Australian brand Pared, which I love to support because the founders are friends of mine from my time living in Melbourne!
 They have such unique, fun and flattering styles.

 A maroon purse from Coach gave this outfit a fun pop of fall color.
 Although Coach has a ways to go towards meeting their sustainability goals, I feel that luxury brand accessories fit into the slow fashion ethos, (depending on how many of their pieces you buy of course.)
 I don’t have dozens of purses in my closet, I only have a few, and this Coach bag will last my entire lifetime if I take good care of it.
 Coach banned fur from their manufacturing this year, and they have started integrating more sustainable materials and practices.